 A company seal is required (1,000 Baht) and other fees include 50 Baht for every 100,000 Baht of registered capital (minimum 500 Baht, maximum 25,000 Baht) for the Memorandum of Registration, 3,000 Baht for the Share Certificate Issuance and 1,500 Baht for the Company Shareholder Registration Book.

 3. Registering the Company

-When all the shares have been reserved by the Ministry of Commerce, the next step is to hold a statutory meeting and a minimum of 25% of the registered capital has to be paid-in.
-Following that the Ministry of Commerce will issue the company affidavit, company certificate, list of shareholders and the company articles of association.
+When all the shares have been reserved by the Ministry of Commerce, the next step is to hold a statutory meeting with all shareholders.
+Then the Ministry of Commerce will issue the company affidavit, company certificate, list of shareholders and the company articles of association.
 The company can now start operations.

 4. Registering Tax ID and VAT

 Within 60 days after start of operations the company has to submit an application for a Tax ID Card as well as to register the company into the VAT System and to receive a VAT certificate.